 Throw in the budget-friendly price, good build quality, and decent keys, and you can see why it ranks among my list of the best 61 key keyboards on the market right now.

-So that covers our picks for the best 61 key MIDI controllers you can buy in 2017.
+So that covers our picks for the best 61 key MIDI controllers you can buy.
 There were a handful of other options on our original shortlist, including M-Audio Oxygen 61 and Novation Impulse 61.
 But apart from a few differentiating features, we don't feel the need to recommend them over the ones on this list.

 That still leaves us with a question – what should you look for in a MIDI controller?